s60sc/ESP32_VoiceChanger/README.md

 ESP32 application to change a voice to be eg stormtrooper or dalek sounding, either in real time for cosplay or as a recording.
 Recordings can be downloaded to the browser as a WAV file for playback on a media player.
+Can be hosted on a ESP32 or ESP32-S3.

 ## Installation

 Download github files into the Arduino IDE sketch folder, removing `-master` from the application folder name.
-Configure the application using the `#define` statements in `myConfig.h`.
-Compile with Partition Scheme: `Minimal SPIFFS (...)`,  and with PSRAM enabled if present.
+Compile with PSRAM enabled if available, and the following Partition scheme:
+* ESP32 - `Minimal SPIFFS (...)`
+* ESP32S3 - `8M with spiffs (...)`

 On first use, a basic web page allows a wifi connection to be defined, which then downloads the contents of the **/data** folder from GitHub into the `SPIFFS` partition on the ESP32.